 In the world of look-a-like trekking poles, the Pacerpoles stand out.
-They have a radically-angled grip and pole length substantially shorter than traditional trekking poles.
-They are heavy by lightweight standards at 11.2 ounces (318 grams) per pole without baskets, but they are still worth a close look – under most conditions, the Pacerpoles are the most comfortable poles to hold of any we have used.
+The Pacerpole trekking poles have a radically-angled grip and pole length substantially shorter than traditional trekking poles.
+The Pacerpole trekking poles are heavy by lightweight standards at 11.2 ounces (318 grams) per pole without baskets.
 The grip is designed to facilitate a relaxed walking style that permits you to use your upper body strength to help propel you forward without forcing you to put undue strain on your arms.
-When used properly, we found the Pacerpoles let us move forward in a fluid yet relaxed manner under a broad range of conditions.

 Usable Features and Ease of Use

 Table: Usability with Shelters